 Be vigilant in shooting down harmful stereotypes, such as the idea that only gay men get AIDS, or that bisexual people are responsible for transmitting STIs to straight partners.
 Another unhelpful belief is that only sexually promiscuous people get STIs, which places a value judgement on those who have multiple partners.
 Keep a watchful eye on any discussions that may imply STIs are a punishment for a person’s gender or sexuality.

 It’s essential to include and support LGBTQI+ young people across the curriculum – as Scotland has pledged to do – so ensure that you talk about body parts and behaviour, rather than assigning specific genders to each sexual activity.
 Say, for example, penetration, oral sex and anal sex, rather than “straight sex” or “gay sex”.
 Discuss safe use of sex toys as well and remind pupils that these should be washed and used with condoms to prevent the spread of infection.
-Always link this topic to consent and pleasure.

 An open, holistic attitude ensures that pupils will not be overwhelmed, or fall back on an oversimplified yes-or-no stance to using contraception or having sex.
 Lessons should take a broad approach, including issues such as consent and pleasure; a change in behaviours and thought processes will help students to make healthier choices and feel less anxious about seeking treatment for symptoms or getting tested between partners.